tomsaleeba/swarm-rest/README.md

       ```
   1. check the Kibana dashboard for metrics at http://<hostname>:5601 (port can be changed in `.env`)

+Warning: the Kibana (ELK stack) instance has no security/auth so don't expose it to the internet.
+Or if you do, add some security.
+A nice way to connect to the Kibana dashboard on a VM without opening the firewall is to use SSH local port forwarding (https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding#Local_Port_Forwarding).

 ## Running health check tests

 There are some brief health check tests you can run against a live service to make sure it's returning what you expect.
 First, make sure you satisfy the requirements: